Class Description

 Day 14 – Ngorngoro Conservation Area

 The Ngorongoro Crater is often called “Africa’s Garden of Eden.”
 A visit to the crater is a main drawcard for most tourists coming to Tanzania.
 Who knows what all we will see!
-Within the crater rim herds of zebra and wildebeest often graze in large herds while lions lurk in the shadows.
+Within the crater rim zebra and wildebeest often graze in large herds while lions lurk in the shadows.
 At dawn, the endangered black rhino can sometimes be seen grazing on dew-laden grass in the morning mist.
-In the evening we return to the guesthouse in Karatu.
+In the evening, after a full day of safari, we return to the guesthouse in Karatu.

 Day 15 – Tarangire National Park